wincowgerDEV/wincowgerDEV.github.io/datascience.md

 - We published the Microplastics Reporting Guidelines in [Applied Spectroscopy](https://doi.org/10.1177%2F0003702820930292)
 - The Microplastic Reporting Guidelines were used to keep track of metadata in a study which resulted in the development of the first standard methodology for analyzing microplastic in drinking water.
 Method info [HERE](waterboards.ca.gov/drinking_water/certlic/drinkingwater/microplastics.html)
 - The Microplastic Reporting Guidelines were used to develop a database schema with the University of Waterloo.
 Link soon to come.
-- The Trash Taxonomy is [LIVE](https://wincowger.shinyapps.io/trashtaxonomy)
+- The Trash Taxonomy is [LIVE](https://wincowger.shinyapps.io/trashtaxonomy).
-- We hosted a datahon focused on trash data.
+- We published a [tool](https://dl.acm.org/doi/10.1145/3347146.3359074) for visualizing big trash data.
+- We published a review paper on how to assess the influence from wastewater effluent in environmental samples [STUDY HERE](https://iwaponline.com/ebooks/book/769/chapter/1708400/Evaluating-wastewater-effluent-as-a-source-of).

 ## Partners (not comprehensive)
 ![image](https://user-images.githubusercontent.com/26821843/136639629-98e3374a-5101-43a1-91d4-a95e46d125fe.png)